Southern-Ocean-Biodiversity-Mapping/ARC_Data/ReadIn_Circumpolar_DownwardImage_Data_And_Subset_Surveys/README.txt

+Scripts in here still have the original file-paths from Jan's local machine.
+Edits needed to change that but low priority at the moment (July 2021).

 Each file contains code that aims to:
 - assign coordinates (lon/lat) to each image
 - identify which images are bad/blurry